Laragear/Rut/README.md

 }
 ```

-> This package considers RUT as valid if its between 100.000 and 100.000.000, inclusive.
+> This package considers RUT as valid when between 100.000 and 100.000.000, inclusive.
 Most (if not all) people using 99.999 or lower RUT numbers are deceased, and 100.000.000 RUTs are still decades away from happening.
 Note that there may be certain exceptions for having a RUT over 100 millions, but there is a high chance these are not meant to be permanent or for citizens.

 ## Generating RUTs